armpitMFG/PitClamp-Mini/Files/Rings/Readme.md

 After testing various designs, the offset has been standardized at +5mm to allow ample clearance for rail tensioners and a sturdier ring.

 Passthru allows for the option of running wires through the ring.

-v1.1 Ring (only available for 57AIM) can use M5 nuts or M5 Coupling Nuts (20mm) and has ridges for an interlocking connection to an optional rear motor cover.
-This is the recommended setup.

 Most common would be 57AIM - Default, which uses ["PitClamp Mini - Ring v1.1 - 57AIM - 5mm Offset +Passthru.stl"](https://github.com/armpitMFG/PitClamp-Mini/blob/main/Files/Rings/PitClamp%20Mini%20-%20Ring%20v1.1%20-%2057AIM%20-%205mm%20Offset%20%2BPassthru.stl)